-Not all industry representatives necessarily possess accurate judgement about current and future employment needs across what is now a very broad IT industry.
-Many adopt narrow, conservative perspectives based on the convenience of “the way we’ve always done it” rather than informed, objective assessments of emerging trends and technologies.
-Others are in the thrall of specific vendors, or have years of technology choices and spending decisions to justify and defend.
+Not all industry representatives necessarily possess accurate judgement about current and future employment needs across what is now a very broad and diverse IT industry.
+Some adopt narrow, conservative perspectives based on the convenience and familiarity of “the way we’ve always done it” rather than informed, objective assessments of emerging trends and technologies.
+Others are in the thrall of specific vendors, or have years of technology choices and spending decisions to implicitly justify and defend.

 The reality is that TAFE teachers must work with the competency-based VET curriculum for the foreseeable future.
 This does not mean, however, that we cannot seek opportunities to begin building a new curriculum within the shell of the old.

 The notion of clustering VET units is not new.
 Clustering could extend not only horizontally but vertically to form larger meta units which wrap multiple VET units into more organic, integrated packages.
 The underlying units would still exist and drive assessment of course, but their fragmentary and somewhat nit-picking performance criteria complexity could be at least partly abstracted away, while natural connections between units could be emphasised.
 Teachers and students could operate at a higher level on a day-to-day basis and engage with the lower level complexity much more infrequently.
 No doubt many teachers are already doing this, whether instinctively or as a survival mechanism.